sumansamui/EMG_Signal_Classification/README.md

 ## Last Task to be done:

-* Develop a xgboost classifier for this task.
+* Develop a XGBoost classifier for this task. (https://xgboost.readthedocs.io/en/latest/)

-* Develop a stacking ensemble model (Meta Learner) using these available models
+* Develop a stacking ensemble model (Meta Learner) using the four baseline models (stored in the .../models/.. folder)

 * For more details, check the task.pdf file in the repository.